Small Indianapolis Landscape Transformed

 The black furniture invites you to sit and grounds the vibrant green of the accent tables.
 Alternating panels of ivy and soothing nature photos form a textured monochromatic wall against the garage.
 The photo panels are made of a dense, translucent plastic material, and at night they are backlit to fill the space with a warm glow.
 Robust wisteria covers the pergola and cascades down.

 This gravel is held in place by a strong adhesive to provide the fascinating texture to contrast the bluestone without the inconvenience of gravel spilling everywhere.
-Filling in the gravel was a painstakingly detailed process, because if any of the adhesive touched the stone pavers it would leave a permanent residue.
+Filling in the gravel was a painstakingly detailed process.
+If any adhesive touched the stone pavers it would leave a permanent residue.
 Our skilled construction crew carefully funneled the gravel into its place to leave the stone pavers clean.

 As you head back through the gate to the front, well-rested and peaceful, you find a beautifully framed view of more nature across the street to carry you on your way.

 What will your oasis look like?
 It is our mission to enhance lives through the outdoor environment.
-Visit our portfolio to see more examples of outdoor spaces to match all tastes and homes, and learn more about working with us.
+Visit our portfolio and check out our other project spotlights to see more examples of outdoor spaces to match all tastes and homes, and learn more about working with us.
 You can also call us at 317.251.GROW or contact us directly online to get your project started.